rahuljaim/ui-modal-and-timeout/Readme.md

 ";
 ```

-## You may invode the method by following ways:
+## You may invoke the method by following ways:

 ```bash